kearutherford/BerkeleyForestsAnalytics/README.md

 Stephens (2001) refined the method described by Brown (1974) by using local overstory data to get species-weighted-average coefficient values.

-**General notes on the methods used in BerkeleyForestAnalytics:**

-- Assumes the user is working in the Sierra Nevada

-- Staying consistent with previous studies, both live and dead trees are used to calculate percent basal area by species
+Details on how `BerkeleyForestAnalytics` calculates duff/litter, fine, and coarse fuel loads are below.
+However, note that in all cases we assume the user collected field data following Brown (1974) or a similar method in the **Sierra Nevada**.
+These functions should not be used for data collected in a different manner or region.
+Additionally, note that to stay consistent with previous studies, we use both live and dead trees to calculate percent basal area by species.

+### Duff and litter loads

+Duff and litter are measured as depths at specific points along a sampling transect.
+Van Wagtendonk (1998) developed

+$\sum_{i = 1}^{n}{(\bar{x} - x_i)^2}$